Turn Same-O-Lame-O Holiday Cards into Personal, Powerful Client Thank You’s

 Want a simple, powerful way to create high-value conversations as you go into the holiday season...that may easily lead to more revenue?

 Send out thank you cards, but not in a same-o-lame-o way.
-Otherwise, the whole thing could backfire.
 Here’s what I mean.

 It’s Easier to Increase Revenue with Existing Clients than Find New Ones

-It’s easy, cheaper and, frankly far more satisfying, to do repeat business with existing clients than to get new ones.
-Problem is, most entrepreneurs and business owners forget that and spend most of their marketing dollars and mindset on newbies.
+It’s easier, cheaper and, frankly far more satisfying, to do repeat business with past and existing clients than to get new ones.
+Problem is, most entrepreneurs and business owners forget that and spend most of their marketing dollars on attracting newbies.

 Hey, we all love new clients, but let’s not forget about the existing ones.
 Remember, YOU are an existing client to someone right now!

 What every client wants is to be thanked and recognized.

 Most people are so under appreciated that even a small, authentic gesture of gratefulness goes a long, LONG way.
 So much so that it may easily spark them to think about hiring you again or referring you to someone who would be “perfect for you.”

 I suggest sending all your clients a sincere card thanking them for trusting you to solve their problem, to take care of something important, or to simply be there.

 But not in a same-o-lame-o way with everything pre-printed, including your signature.
 Those get ditched within 15 seconds.